The COW, the CROW

 – Matthew 6:19

-Our financial crisis and economic distress have revealed a fundamental error and sin.
+Our financial crisis and economic distress has revealed a fundamental error and sin.
 We have wrongly defined our wealth.
 We have located it in things and possessions, money and gold.
 We have become like the crow, pecking at the wounded cow, but we are not crows, we are human beings.
 We should know that there is enough to go around.
 What can be said?
-We have wrongly defined what is our treasure and we have misplaced our heart.
+We have wrongly defined what is our treasure and we have fouled our heart.
 We must repent of our ways and change our action.
 There is no other way.

 As it is said in the Lord's prayer of Jesus: